Formal Attire Guide: What to Wear to Every Event

 For daytime events: Structured dresses, tailored separates in quality fabrics, or a polished skirt-and-blouse combination for women.
 A sport coat or blazer with dress trousers and optional tie for men.

 The difference between semi-formal and smart casual comes down to fabric and intention.
-Semi-formal requires structured, refined pieces.
+Semi-formal requires structured pieces.
 Smart casual permits jeans, sneakers, and creative personal expression.

 Business Formal: Boardroom-Level Formality

 Business formal is the professional equivalent of black tie.
-It appears in corporate settings such as board meetings, client-facing presentations, legal proceedings, and executive dinners.
-If you are preparing for a courtroom appearance, our guide on what to wear to court covers the specific expectations of legal settings.
+It appears in corporate settings like board meetings, client-facing presentations, legal proceedings, and executive dinners.
+If you're preparing for a courtroom appearance, our what to wear to court guide covers the specific expectations of legal settings.

 For women: A tailored skirt suit or trouser suit in a dark neutral color such as navy, charcoal, or black.
 Conservative necklines, closed-toe pumps or flats, and minimal but polished accessories.
 Dresses are appropriate if paired with a structured blazer and kept at knee length or longer.

-For job-specific formal guidance, our interview outfit guide breaks down professional attire by industry and company culture.
+For job-specific guidance, our interview outfit guide breaks down professional attire by industry and company culture.

 Formal Outfit Ideas for Women

 Formal dressing for women offers more flexibility than any other formality category, which is both an advantage and a source of confusion.
-According to a 2025 survey by fashion rental platform Nuuly, women spend an average of 4.2 hours planning a formal event outfit, compared to 1.8 hours for men, largely because the range of acceptable options is wider.
+Women routinely spend more time planning a formal event outfit than men, simply because the range of acceptable options is wider.

 The key is matching your outfit to the specific formality level of the event.
 Here are tested formulas for each tier.